 Place the growing tray in a room with a ceiling fan or on a covered porch with a blowing breeze that will help prevent mould growth.

 Wheatgrass juice is loved by so many juicers and health gurus, as it provides a host of health benefits!
 Not all claims are scientifically proven yet, but it certainly contains a value for many people.

 - Wheatgrass is made up of 70% chlorophyll.

-- Chlorophyll is used as a blood purifier, aids, circulation, digestion, detoxification, used to fight cancer, and plenty more.
+- Chlorophyll is used as a blood purifier, aids circulation, digestion, detoxification, fights cancer, and plenty more.